0xKaiser/waltsvault-mint-contracts/README.md

 This should print the version of Node.js that you have installed.
 If you get an error, make sure that Node.js is installed correctly.

 #### 2. Install Hardhat
-Extract the .zip and open the MerkelCoin folder in Terminal (Right click on the folder > Open in Terminal).
+Extract the .zip and open the folder in the Terminal (Right click on the folder > Open in Terminal).
 To install Hardhat, run the following command
 ```shell
 npm install